 Making Music - Connecting Communities

-Musician and activist Ezé will join us in Durham from 18 October – 8 November 2023
+Musician and activist Ezé joined us in Durham from 18 October – 8 November 2023, as a collaboration between Modern Languages and University College.

-With Making Music – Connecting Communities we invite all people from Durham and beyond to make music together, listen, ask, dance, share, and enjoy this experience together.
+With Making Music – Connecting Communities we invited all people from Durham and beyond to make music together, listen, ask, dance, share, and enjoy the experience together.

 Theatre and Music